dendroenydris/entity-resolution-pipeline/README.md

 ### Clustering

-In the final part of the pipeline, we chose to cluster the matched entities.
+In the final part of the pipeline, we choose to cluster the matched entities.

+We employ a very basic clustering technique in which we group papers based on connected component edges exceeding a threshold value θ.
+These edges represent matched entities inferred from previous steps.

-We use the Numpy package to create a graph, organizing related items into clusters of similar entities in our clustering process (clustering_basic).
-Each item is represented as a point in the graph.
-Connections between similar items, as identified in our matching output, are drawn in the graph.
-We then employ depth-first search (DFS) to traverse these connections, updating values as we explore and contributing to the organization of clusters in the final results.
+To be more precise, we utilize the Numpy package to construct a graph, wherein we arrange related items into clusters based on their similarity in the clustering process (referred to as clustering_basic).
+Each item is depicted as a node within the graph, while connections between items sharing similarities, identified during the matching phase, are depicted as edges.
+Subsequently, we employ depth-first search (DFS) to traverse these edges, updating values as we explore, thereby contributing to the organization of clusters in the final outcomes.

 > The code for clustering is available in the file named `clustering.py`,
 > and The resulting CSV file will be exported to a local directory called “results” with the chosen name (by default: “clustering_results_local.csv”).